DeanJain/JavaBigdata/Architecture.md

 ![Services Architecture Classification](static/ServicesArch.png)

+####  SOA
-- SOA : application components provide services to other components via a communications protocol over a network.
+  Application components provide services to other components via a communications protocol over a network.
 The communication can involve either simple data passing or it could involve two or more services coordinating connecting services to each other. it uses Enterprise Service Bus (ESB) which is a style of the integration architecture that allows communication via a common communication bus that consists of a variety of point-to-point connections between providers and consumers .
 In addition to above, the data storage is shared within all services in SOA (Same DB)

-Microservice (MS) vs SOA:
+#### Microservice (MS) vs SOA:
 - SOA is ESB dependent and can be single point of failure (SPOF)
 - No noisy neighbour problem with MS while SOA does
 - Size and Scope is main diff, SOA can be either a monolith or it can be comprised of multiple microservices
 - MS has synchronous calls which introduce real-time dependencies, resulting in a loss of resilience.
 It may also cause latency, which impacts performance
 - SOAs operate more slowly than microservices architectures, which minimize sharing in favor of duplication.

-Service-Based Architecture (Macro Service):
+#### Service-Based Architecture (Macro Service):
 - Service-based architectures limit the number of network calls by grouping much larger chunks of code together by domain.
 - This should result in better performance.
 What might have been a call graph of a dozen related microservices becomes method calls within a single service.
 - A service-based architecture provides more delivery speed than a monolith or service-oriented architecture (SOA) by breaking the code apart in the domain-centric way advocated by microservice and DDD proponents